Customize and Adapt Notion Templates: A Step-by-Step Guide for Editing and Branding

 1. Structure and Layout

-Notion templates generally come with predefined sections and layouts to organize content.
-You might want to adjust these components to better suit your process:
+Notion templates generally come with predefined sections and layouts to help organize content.
+You might need to adjust these components to better suit your process:

 - Add new sections: Click the "+" icon at the end of any section to insert a new block.
-Choose from text, images, videos, databases, or to-do lists.
+Choose from options such as text, images, videos, databases, or to-do lists.

 Delete